Clan Rising

 The Sydney tailor's daughter who became La Stupenda, the operatic soprano of the second half of the twentieth century.

 Joan Alston Sutherland was born at 70 Queen Street, Woollahra, in Sydney's eastern suburbs on 7 November 1926, the second of two daughters of William McDonald Sutherland, a Sydney tailor born in Pictou, Nova Scotia of Scottish parents from Sutherland and Banff, and Muriel Alston, an Australian mezzo-soprano who had given up a concert career on her marriage and taught singing from the front parlour.
-Her father died of a heart attack when Joan was six; her mother raised the two girls on her teaching practice.
-Joan stood at the piano while her mother taught, learned to vocalise alongside the pupils, and at sixteen had a soprano voice that startled the woman teaching her.
+Joan grew up in a house full of singing: she stood at the piano while her mother taught, learned to vocalise alongside the pupils, and at sixteen had a soprano voice that startled the woman teaching her.

 She studied formally at the New South Wales Conservatorium of Music under Aida Dickens from 1944, paid the fees by working as a typist at the Council for Scientific and Industrial Research, and won the Mobil Quest, Australia's leading vocal competition, in 1949.
 The prize was a season at His Majesty's Theatre in Melbourne and an introduction to the Australian musical establishment.
 She left for London on a P&O liner in 1951, took up a scholarship at the Royal College of Music, and was auditioned at Covent Garden the following year by the music director Rafael Kubelík.
 She made her Royal Opera debut on 28 October 1952 as the First Lady in Mozart's Magic Flute, and remained on contract at Covent Garden for the next decade, working her way through the medium-soprano repertoire under the watchful eye of Joan Ingpen, the company's casting director, who believed her voice could go further.